potynobg/DXFRead/README.md

 Are a non-definitive version.
 Any outside help will ensure that this project can be completed Entities that can be viewed without problem:
-- Circle, Point, Line, Text, Mtext, Arc, Ellipse Entities that can be viewed with restriction:
+- Circle, Point, Line, Text, Mtext, Arc, Ellipse, xLine Entities that can be viewed with restriction:
 - Polyline, Spline, LWPolyline
   Drawed with line, arc, bezier curve ( not support planar, cubic or quadratic curve ).